CSC207-2025F-UofT/NoteApplication/README.md

 If you choose to use one of the repositories we have provided, you can either make a fork of it or copy the subset of code you want into a completely new repository.
 ______
 # Sharify

 ## Team Members
 - Alena Qin (qinalena)
     - User Stories:
 - Junyu Li (Jasjas7777)
-  - User Stories:
+    - User Stories: Signup/Login/Logout an account
 - Don Prathap C. Edirisinghe (DonPrathap)
     - User Stories:
 - Aseef Ali Hasan (aseef2289)
     - User Stories:
 - Ashleigh Wong (Ash-uwu)
     - User Stories: